Two measures of efficiency for the secretary problem with multiple items at each rank: Introduction and Statement of Results

 \end{theorem} Using partial fractions and trigonometric substitution, we can calculate explicitly the integrals on the right hand side above for the cases $k=2,3$.
 We obtain

-The table below shows the optimal value of $c$ and the corresponding optimal limiting probability of choosing an item of highest rank.
-For $k=2$, the probability of success is about .701, compared to $\frac1e\approx .368$ in the classical case when there is only one item of each rank, while the optimal choice of $c$, namely, $c\approx0.386$, is almost exactly (but not exactly) the same as in the classical case, where it is $\frac1e$.
+Table 1 gives the approximate optimal value of $c$ and the corresponding optimal limiting probability of selecting an item of highest rank for $k$ between 1 and 11.
+For $k=2$, the probability of success is about .701, compared to $\frac1e\approx .368$ in the classical case when there is only one item of each rank, while the optimal choice of $c$, namely, $c\approx0.386$, is close to the optimal value $\frac1e$ in the classical case.
 For $k=3$, the optimal probability is above 0.85, for $k=7$, that probability exceeds 0.99, and for $k=10$, it is approximately 0.999.
-The optimal value of $c$ stabilizes around 0.486 for $n\ge20$.